 The Hospitality industry is not like other industries.
 There is a huge amount of overlap between roles.
 Add the huge staff turnover to this and that’s double trouble.
 As per research, 82% of hospitality recruiters are finding it even more difficult to find the right fit for the vacancies.
 Plus, retaining top hospitality talent is even more difficult.
-Here, in this post, we have thus shared a few useful tips for retaining the best hospitality talent.
+Here, in this post, we have shared a few useful tips for retaining the best hospitality talent.

 The Hospitality industry is probably the only industry that needs almost every single type of job roles.
 From chefs to engineers; from waiters to designers; from gardeners to Software engineers and almost every other job.
 This makes life pretty difficult for the hospitality recruiters as with a limited budget they need to have the best from a huge option pool.

-Let’s get going with a few tips to make lives little easier for the human resource people in terms of retaining the best hospitality talent.
+Let’s get going with a few tips to make lives a little easier for the human resource people in terms of retaining the best hospitality talent.

 Setting the Tone with Onboarding and Orientation